pandas-dev/pandas/doc/source/io.rst

     it will number the rows without using any column, unless there is one more data column than there are headers, in which case the first column is taken as the index.
   - ``names``: List of column names to use.
-If passed, header will be implicitly set to None.
+If file contains no header row, then you should explicitly pass header=None (behavior changed in v0.10.0).
   - ``na_values``: optional list of strings to recognize as NaN (missing values), either in addition to or in lieu of the default set.
   - ``keep_default_na``: whether to include the default set of missing values